 “In a world of more than seven billion people, each of us is a drop in the bucket.
 But with enough drops, we can fill any bucket.”

 Individual actions CAN make a difference.
-The Climate Institute says a great place to start is with things like transportation, diet, and power usage at home.
+A great place to start is with things like transportation, diet, and power usage at home.

 There are many ways we can do our part while we are stewards on this earth (with long-standing benefits for future generations!) – take a look at our Tool Kit for some ideas to get started.